mdr224/nailer/README.md

 # Nailer

-Nailer is an application that generates .csv files for service analytics using Segment.io's webhooks integration.
+Nailer is an application for generating .csv files with service analytics content from Segment.io's webhooks integration.